The Brazilian rain tree was first created as bonsai in the U.S. from seed grown by the late Jim Moody of Jupiter, Florida.

 The alternate, compound leaves of the somewhat zigzag branches are perfect for styling by directional pruning techniques.
 Wiring is difficult because the green branches grow so quickly, the wire may cut in.
 And then, there are the thorns to be concerned with.

 The only other “fault” is the tree sometimes has reverse taper at the base of the trunk.
 Look carefully before you purchase.

 Frequent trimming of new growth during the growing season will encourage the density of canopy that represents an old tree.
 During the spring and summer (at least) weekly pruning is a must!

 Although they grow in the full sun in nature, Brazilian rain tree bonsai seem to appreciate some shade during hottest days of tropical summers (in bonsai containers.)

-On a trip to Montreal (for a demonstration and several workshops,) I was surprised ... the most requested subject for the workshops was Brazilian Rain Tree.
+On a trip to Montreal (for a demonstration and several workshops,) ... the most requested subject for the workshops was Brazilian Rain Tree.

 "Not to do" Note: The mature wood is very hard, never force a tool to cut, use a small saw when necessary.
 Do not cut too close to the trunk as there is often dieback.
 Never use a concave cutter on this tree.